yshmarov/yshmarov.github.io/_posts/2024-04-08-cannes-paris-by-car.md

 ### Conclusion

-Next time we travel by train and rent a car upon arrival.
+Next time we travel by train and rent a car upon arrival (if needed).
 Hotels offer EVs for 45+EUR/day.

+Parking is expensive (EUR 1,5 / 15 min), but thanks to that you can always find a place to park.

+If you are not in a hurry, Lyon is a good place to stay overnight (that's what we did on the way back)!